sailscastshq/docs.sailscasts.com/docs/klean-ui/components/tooltip.md

 - Pointer hover and keyboard focus reveal the same supplementary text.
 - Escape dismisses an open Tooltip without moving focus away from its trigger.
-- Moving between the trigger and Tooltip does not dismiss it prematurely.
+- Moving away from the trigger dismisses Tooltip after a short delay; the floating text never captures pointer actions.
 - Only one Tooltip is open at a time.
 - Touch activation does not create a sticky synthetic hover surface.
 - Placement flips or shifts when the preferred side would leave the viewport, and the arrow follows the resolved side and clamped cross-axis position.